-Plasma exchange is a procedure by which your blood can be separated into its different parts: red cells, white cells, platelets and plasma.
-The plasma is then removed from the blood and a plasma substitute returned in its place.
+Plasma exchange (plasmapheresis) is a procedure which separates your blood into its different parts: red cells, white cells, platelets and plasma.
+The plasma is removed from the blood and replaced by a plasma substitute.

-Each plasma exchange takes about two hours.
+Each plasma exchange takes about 2 hours.
 The rate of plasma exchange is decided according to your height, weight and the thickness (viscosity) of your blood.

 The number of plasma exchanges that you need will depend on the amount of protein in your blood, your symptoms and your response to other treatments such as chemotherapy.